matrix-org/matrix-spec-proposals/proposals/2967-api-scopes.md

 # MSC2967: API scopes

-This proposal is part of the broader [MSC3861: Matrix architecture change to delegate authentication via OIDC](https://github.com/matrix-org/matrix-spec-proposals/pull/2967).
+This proposal is part of the broader [MSC3861: Next-generation auth for Matrix, based on OAuth 2.0/OIDC](https://github.com/matrix-org/matrix-spec-proposals/pull/3861).

 When a user signs in with a Matrix client, it currently gives the client full access to their Matrix account.